Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Maximal simply connected Lorentzian surfaces with a Killing field

-\end{itemize} This is equivalent to saying that when $ X $ is maximal, and if $ U $ is a connected component of $ X -\{\langle K, K \rangle = 0 \} $, then the closure of $ U $ in $ X $ minus the zeros of $ K $ is either a Lorentzian square or a type III band; this is proved in \cite[Proposition 2.20]{BM}.
-Note that if $ X $ is not maximal, an interval of $ \mathcal{E}_X -B $ whose closure in $ \mathcal{E}_X $ is a Hausdorff segment with boundary, is the space of leaves of a type I band or a type II band, half a band, or a component of the closed set $F:=\{\langle K,K \rangle =0\}$.
+This is equivalent to saying that when $ X $ is maximal, and if $ U $ is a connected component of $ X \smallsetminus \{\langle K, K \rangle = 0 \} $, then the closure of $ U $ in $ X $ minus the zeros of $ K $ is either a Lorentzian square or a type III band; this is proved in \cite[Proposition 2.20]{BM}.
+In particular, when $X$ is maximal, an element of $\Sigma_0$ is the space of leaves of a null band of $X$, and an element of $\Sigma_1$ is the space of leaves of a connected component of $ X \smallsetminus \{\langle K, K \rangle = 0 \} $.
+Note that if $ X $ is not maximal, an element of $\Sigma_0$ is the space of leaves of a type I band or a type II band, half a band, or a null band of $X$.

-These segments can accumulate.
-Finally, one can also find in the closed set $ F: = \{\langle K, K \rangle =~0 \} $ separated points which appear as limit points of simple branchings.
+These segments can accumulate, and the set of branch points $B$ is not closed in general.

-A null orbit of $ K $ isolated in $ F $ is the border between two adjacent squares.
+Consider a null orbit of $ K $ which is the border between two adjacent squares in $X$.
 Denote by $ f $ the function induced by the norm of $K$ in the ribbon containing this orbit.
 The following figure shows how the segments corresponding to squares are connected to each other in the space of leaves, depending on whether $ f $ changes sign or not.

 From a topological point of view, the spaces of leaves represented in Figure 7 are the same.
-The only consideration of the space of leaves is therefore not sufficient to characterize the foliation.
-For example, to a manifold with $ 3 $ simple branch points, one can associate two conjugation classes of non-oriented foliations (see \cite{MR0336755}; in this paper, Godbillon gives a topological classification of foliations of the plane whose space of leaves have a finite number of branch points).
+The only consideration of the space of leaves is therefore not sufficient to characterize the foliation of $K$.
+For example, to a manifold with $ 3 $ simple branch points, one can associate two topological conjugation classes of non-oriented foliations of the plane (see \cite{MR0336755}; in this paper, Godbillon gives a topological classification of foliations of the plane whose space of leaves have a finite number of branch points).

+\begin{definition} A smooth manifold $ \mathcal{E} $ of dimension $ 1 $ is said to be "étalé in $ \R $" \, if there is a local diffeomorphism of $ \mathcal{E} $ into $ \R $. \end{definition}